jsk336/docs/docs/api/antha/anthalib/execution/execution.md

 }
 ```

+the garbage collector holds channels for communicating with the garbage
+collection service provider

 #### func (*GarbageCollectionService) Init

 ```go
 func (gcs *GarbageCollectionService) Init()
 ```
+Initialize the garbage collection service the channels are given a default
+capacity for 5 items before blocking

 #### func (*GarbageCollectionService) RequestGarbageCollection

 ```go
 func (gcs *GarbageCollectionService) RequestGarbageCollection(rin GarbageCollectionRequest) GarbageCollectionRequest
 ```
+send an item to the waste stream

 #### type LogRequest